 Applicants must pay $125 for the medical card every year.
 If your card is lost or you need to change information on it, you can purchase a replacement card for $20.
 Low-income patients may qualify for a fee waiver.
 Low-income individuals can complete a Low Income Charge Request form and submit a copy of their taxes and W-2 forms to determine eligibility.

-Buying and Growing Medical Marijuana
+Buying and Growing Medical Marijuana in Delaware

 Patients and caregivers with a medical cannabis card can purchase cannabis from one of four licensed dispensaries: Columbia Care in Smyrna, First State Compassion Center in Wilmington, First State Compassion Center in Lewes, or Compassionate Care Research Institute in Newark.
 The OMM will assign patients with a dispensary.
 Patients can purchase up to three ounces (85 grams) of processed cannabis every 14 days.